 Many Americans are overloaded with student debt.
 They often are questioning the value of having a college degree.
 Consider the alternative that’s described in this post, and study for a top-paying profession that’s crying out for employees and comes with relatively little costs.
-For example New York students who prepare for their Regent test have a chance to learn shorthand code and get familiar with court reporting job.

 What about becoming a Court Reporter.
 There are ‘stenographic court reporters’ and ‘voice-writing court reporters’ and these specialists are highly skilled people that often usually work in courtrooms and are the persons who produce court reports.
 They may also be employed at deposition suites that are found across America or at some places.